PROGRAMS & SERVICES

-Therapy affords Optimist residents the opportunity to express
+Art therapy affords Optimist residents the opportunity to express

 feelings through line, shape, symbol and color.
-The language
+The language of

-processed to express feelings, find personal meaning, relate to peers, and to
+express feelings, find personal meaning, relate to peers, and to

 reveal that which is yet to be spoken.
+When connecting with art,

 For more information, please contact Optimist’s Art Therapist Megan Barr at: email@example.com